hkkkkjv/Bloom/README.md

 # Bloom
-Blooming is a startup project – a mobile app for tracking skincare.
+Bloom is a startup project – a mobile app for tracking skincare.